 It does, however, take more than an ideological process to make a successful film as successful as Independence Day was, and that’s where the technical aspects of the movie come in to play.

-According to imdb, Independence Day holds the record for the ‘most miniature model work to appear in one film’, a record that is expected to never be broken due to the advances in computer imagery.
+Independence Day holds the record for the ‘most miniature model work to appear in one film’, a record that is expected to never be broken due to the advances in computer imagery.
 This is simply an astonishing feat considering Star Wars was amongst its competitors; a film so lauded for its use of physical models as bases for its work with CGI.
 This model work, and the money spent on it, has undeniably paid off as Independence Day is now synonymous with the Blockbuster explosion and has been lauded even by the often critical guys at Screen Junkies’ Honest Trailers as the catalyst of the genre’s infatuation with blowing up landmarks.

 Dr. Evil, from the Austin Powers franchise, actually borrowed the scene in which the White House is blown up as a means of threatening a 1950s US government in a spoof time-travel scene, solidifying the work of Independence Day’s effects team as the stuff of legend.
 It remains a widely held belief that the work carried out on the mid-90s movie stands up against movies from any genre in any of the years since; an excellent testament to everyone involved and a true signifier of the effectiveness of their work.